hanspr/mi-ide/README.md

 # Plugin

-The plugin system has been modified in this version, you should be able to make any previous plugin you develop by doing some minor adjustments.
+The plugin system has been modified in this version, you should be able to run any plugin you develop for micro editor, by doing some minor adjustments.

-Please visit the developers page with full instructions at:
+Please visit the [developers page](https://github.com/hanspr/micro-ide/wiki) with full instructions and videos about the plugin framework

 # Contributing